jamiemccrindle/foldr.uk/foldr-uk-website/blog/2021-05-30-bicep-app-service-container.md

 :::info note

-Scope Maps and Scope Map Tokens are currently in preview, so use with caution.
+Scope Maps and Scope Map Tokens are currently in preview, so use with caution in production.
 :::

 ## Setting up your ACR